Leibniz Institute for Astrophysics Potsdam

 How long should I spend visiting?

-Photography policies can vary, so it’s best to check with the institute directly regarding any restrictions before your visit.
+Photography policies may vary, so it’s best to check with staff or posted signs regarding restrictions.

 Can I buy tickets online?